Campaigns - Action needed!

 This webpage gives an overview of the federal parliament, contact details for the Prime Minister and links to obtain details of Members of the House of Representatives and Senators.

-At the bottom of this page is a section about the current composition of the parliament following the 2010 election.
+At the bottom of this page is a section about the current composition of the parliament following the 2013 federal election.

 Australia's federal Parliament has two Houses - the lower house is called the House of Representatives and the upper house is the Senate.